AdobeDocs/campaign-web.en/help/v8/campaigns/gs-campaigns.md

 # Get started with campaigns {#campaigns}

+>[!CONTEXTUALHELP]
+>id="acw_campaigns_list"
+>title="Campaigns"
+>abstract="This is the list of your campaigns.
+You can view useful information such as their start/end/last modification dates, as well as their status.
+You can filter the list by status or start/end dates.
+Click the 'Create campaign' button to add a new campaign.
+Select a campaign to view its content, deliveries, and details.
+Browse to the 'Templates' tab to view and create templates."

 Adobe Campaign allows you to easily orchestrate your targeted marketing initiatives, using the built-in campaign management capability.
 With the ability to define a schedule, you can plan the duration and timing of your campaigns to align with strategic objectives and maximize audience engagement.